 In Handbook 1 of the South African Disaster Risk Management Handbook Series, we explained the background to the series, which has been developed to guide you in the process of implementing the Disaster Management Act No. 57 of 2002 (DM Act) and the National Disaster Management Framework (NDMF), published in 2005.
-We provided an overview of the critical outcomes required by the DM Act and the NDMF for progressing from a Level 1 Disaster Risk Management Plan to a Level 3 Disaster Risk Management Plan in your district municipality.
+We provided an overview of the critical outcomes required by the DM Act and the NDMF for progressing from a Level 1 Disaster Risk Management Plan to a Level 3 Disaster Risk Management Plan in your province.

 As discussed in Handbook 1 of the series, you need to achieve three critical outcomes in order to reach a Level 1 Disaster Risk Management Plan.
 The achievement of these outcomes provides the foundation for a Level 2 Disaster Risk Management Plan.
 To complete a Level 2 Disaster Risk Management Plan, four critical outcomes need to be achieved.
 Once you've achieved these, you can begin working towards a Level 3 Disaster Risk Management Plan.
 Again, three critical outcomes form the basis of the Level 3 Plan.
-The different levels of disaster risk management plans and the specific outcomes for each level of plan are summarised in Table 1 below.

 In order to achieve each critical outcome, a series of action steps and guidelines have been included in each handbook to assist you with carrying out the required tasks.
 You can refer to Handbook 1 of the South African Disaster Risk Management Handbook Series for an overview of the different components of the series.
-In addition, Appendix 2 in this handbook provides a diagrammatic overview of all the critical outcomes and action steps required for the completion of a Level 1 Disaster Risk Management Plan for district municipalities.
+In addition, Appendix 2 in this handbook provides a diagrammatic overview of all the critical outcomes and action steps required for the completion of a Level 1 Disaster Risk Management Plan for provinces.